ShinyVerse/Storii/README.md

-Storii

-As a user
-I want to see the story on the page
-So that I know where it's up to

-As a user
-I want to be able to submit a new part of the story
-So that the story can grow

-As a user
-I want to see my story entry
-To know that it has been added

-As a user
-I want to be able to scroll
-So that I can see past points of the story

 # Storii

 So you have an idea for a story and you've written your first line.
 Wouldn't it be great to collobarte and get a community to contribute to your work?
 As your contributes create entries to your story, see the seeds of your story grow as they twist and turn before you creating adventures never before thought of.
 Who knows where your next story will lead you?
 Let's create memories, let's create Storiis, together.